1. Introduction to Bonds &

 shopping behavior, their influence is minor compared to that of your parents, teachers

 and doctors.
-(Some businesses spend fortunes to motivate your authorities to
+(Some businesses spend fortunes to motivate those people to

 Your beliefs - your answers to "What feels